anutkk/sphericalgeometry/README.md

 Inputs are arrays of geographic coordinates and outputs are scalars or arrays of geographic coordinates.
 Specifically, the package is **not** object-oriented.

+__This package is still under development.
+Many functions are to be added.
+However, the API for functions in the master branch will not be subject to changes.__

 ## Requirements

 * Python >= 3.6